MicrosoftDocs/power-automate-docs/articles/approvals-markdown-support.md

 ## Links

-Use HTTPS links, which will be redered as links in all clients.
+Use HTTPS links, which are rendered as links in all clients.
 Non-HTTPS links (for example, FTP, HTTP, and mail) can be rendered as regular text.

 You can set text hyperlinks for your URL using the standard markdown link syntax: